FilecoinFoundationWeb/filecoin-foundation/apps/site/src/content/blog/filecoin-foundation-2024-annual-report.md

 **Mom, I See War:** The world's largest art collection of [children's drawings](https://x.com/FilFoundation/status/1847367452981940561) documenting their first-hand experiences of armed conflict is uploaded to Filecoin via Starling Lab.

-**SETI Institute:** To preserve any potential extraterrestrial signals, the SETI Institute [stores data ](https://x.com/FilFoundation/status/1841919082808938582)with Filecoin.
+**SETI Institute:** To preserve any potential extraterrestrial signals, the SETI Institute [stores data](https://x.com/FilFoundation/status/1841919082808938582)with Filecoin.

 **The DJ and the War Crimes:** An [interactive media project](https://x.com/FilFoundation/status/1857180902000153055) by Rolling Stone investigating a 1990s Bosnian War case, featuring hundreds of authenticated assets, has been preserved by Starling Lab using cryptographic technologies, including IPFS and Filecoin.